Vitamin B for Nerve Pain

 Adequate levels of B vitamins are essential to support the health and normal function of the nerves in our bodies.
 Vitamin B is so remarkably important to our nerves that research shows that supplementing with specific B vitamins can help support the healing of nerves if they become injured from trauma or in particular diseases.
 In particular, vitamins B1, B6, and B12 have been shown not only to support healthy nerve function but also to be essential in their repair in cases of nerve damage.

-The chiropractic physicians at Ravenswood Chiropractic in Chicago pay close attention to this research and successfully apply it in their clinical practice as a supportive therapy for patients who exhibit symptoms of B vitamin deficiencies and for those suffering from nerve pain.
+The chiropractic physicians at Ravenswood Chiropractic in Chicago pay close attention to this research and successfully apply it in their clinical practice as a supportive care for patients who exhibit symptoms of B vitamin deficiencies and for those suffering from nerve pain.

 What the B Vitamin Studies for Nerve Pain Say